How to put quantum particles on magic bullet trajectories that can hit two targets without a clear line-of-sight: Abstract

 \section{Abstract}

 Quantum particles move in strange ways, even when they propagate freely in space.
 As a result of the uncertainty principle, it is not possible to control the initial conditions of particle emission in such a way that the particle will definitely pass through two precisely defined positions along its path, even if it is possible to line up the two positions with the emitter.
 However, there is also an upside to the quantum mechanical laws of motion: constructive quantum interferences can actually raise probabilities to values higher than those permitted by classical causality.
 Here, it is shown that conventional interferometric methods can be used to prepare photons in a quantum state in which a non-vanishing fraction of particles will hit both of two possible targets, even though the direct line-of-sight connecting the two targets is blocked at the source.
-The price to pay is that the uncertainty principle prevents a joint measurement of both positions, making it impossible to determine whether an individual particle hits both targets or not.
+The demonstration of the effect is complicated by the uncertainty principle because the physical detection of a particle at one target disturbs the motion of the particle, making it impossible to determine whether the initial state of motion would have allowed the particle to hit the other target or not.
 It is nonetheless possible to determine the minimal fraction of ``magic bullet'' particles that must have hit both targets by showing that the number of particles hitting target $A$ is larger than the number of particles missing target $B$.
+Quantum interference effects can thus be used to optimize the path of particles in free space beyond the classical limit of motion along a straight line.

 The oddity of quantum mechanics rests on the introduction of mysterious ``superpositions'' of clearly distinct alternatives.
 With regard to the motion of a quantum particle, this is often represented by a superposition of complete paths, giving the impression that Newtonian laws of motion do not constrain the motion of quantum particles at all \cite{Saw14,Mag16,Zho17}.
 Alternatively, the same physics can be described by the propagation of probability waves, where interference effects result in state-dependent modifications to motion along a straight line \cite{Bra94,War02,Pfi04,Ber10,Koc11,Sch13,Yea13,Hal14}.
 It might come as a surprise that the physical nature of these modifications to Newton's laws is such a controversial issue, but experimental resolutions of these fundamental questions are undermined by the uncertainty principle, which limits the evidence to statistical distributions of outcomes with insufficient information on the path taken by each individual particle.
 It is therefore an important scientific challenge to identify the experimentally observable evidence for deviations from classical laws of motion in the available statistics obtained from measurements of a large number of particles.